Music Festival Toys and Games

 Just about anyone can hula-hoop, or at least entertain their friends while trying!

 Poi is a little more difficult!
 Poi refers to the artistic swinging of some sort of ball attached to some sort of string/chain.
-Sometimes it’s glowing, sometimes it’s on fire, and usually it captivates somebody who could stare at it for hours!
+Sometimes it’s glowing, sometimes it’s on fire, and

 Who doesn’t love bubbles?!

 Beautiful fun decorations for the air!
 Fun for all ages!

 As far as music festival toys and games go, it doesn’t get much simpler than bubbles!

 Bubble technology has come a long way since we were kids, however.
 Dive down the bubble-maker rabbit hole on Amazon and let your imagination run wild!